haroohie-club/ChokuretsuTranslationUtility/ReverseEngineering.md

 * **0x08-0x0B** &ndash; The "magic integer least-significant bits multiplier" (MLSB), used in the calculation of the "magic integer."
 * **0x0C-0x0F** &ndash; The "magic integer most-significant bits shift" (S), used in the calculation of the "magic integer."
 * **0x10-0x13** &ndash; The "magic integer least-significant bits bitwise-and" (A), used in the calculation of the "magic integer."
-* **Magic Integer Section** &ndash; Starting at 0x1C and ending at (0x1C + 4 * NumItems - 1), this section comprises of the "magic integers" which contain the offsets and compressed lengths of the files in the archive.
+* **Magic Integer Section** &ndash; Starting at 0x1C and ending at (0x1C + 4 * NumItems - 1), this section comprises the "magic integers" which contain
+    the offsets and compressed lengths of the files in the archive.
 The offset is calculated from this number by the following formula:
     ```csharp
         Offset = (MagicInteger >> S) * MMSB;
     ```
-    The compressed length, meanwhile starts with:
+    The compressed length meanwhile starts with:
     ```csharp
         MagicLengthInteger = 0x7FF + (MagicInteger & A) * MLSB;
     ```